zbjornson/node-bswap/README.md

 * **Node.js's built-in [buffer.swap16|32|64](https://nodejs.org/api/buffer.html#buffer_buf_swap16)
 methods** (16/32 added in v5.10.0; 64 added by me in 6.3.0).
 Operates in-place.
 No browser support.
-Slower except on Windows.
+Slower except for small arrays (where it uses the JS implementation).

   In 6.3.0 I added some optimizations to node.js's implementation.
 The optimizations are effective on Windows, but GCC does not do the same automatic vectorization that MSVC does, nor does node's default build config enable all SSE/AVX instructions.
-This library's build config enables those extensions and uses builtins that are not worth attempting to support on all of the architectures that node.js needs to support. -- That is to say, this library is faster, but is only tested on x86.
+This library's build config enables those extensions and uses builtins that are not worth attempting to support on all of the architectures that node.js needs to support. -- That is to say, this library is faster, but is only supported on x86.

 ```js